Yacht Service Providers & Operators

 E-mail: rob at eyos-expeditions dot com tim at eyos-expeditions dot com

-High Latitudes Limited is a yacht expedition support, management and consultancy service specialising in the Antarctic, Arctic and other remote destinations.
+High Latitudes Limited, a subsidiary of EYOS Expeditions Ltd., is a yacht expedition support, management and consultancy service specialising in the Antarctic, Arctic and other remote destinations.
 We provide the following services to owners of yachts wishing to explore the high latitudes: • Expedition planning, support and specialist crew/guide provision for private yachts visiting the high latitudes • Yacht management, skippering and crew provision • Project management of new yachts • Yacht specification and refit advice for high latitude cruising • High latitudes charters and trips The company has a wide range of experience based on many years spent exploring the world's more inaccessible places.
 Our current clients include owners looking to build and prepare their yachts for lifetime expeditions, super yacht skippers seeking new exciting destinations and those looking for a different approach to yacht management.

 Web Site: http://www.highlatitudes.com